What is the treatment for bronchiectasis?

-Treatment aims to prevent further damage and infections, and reduce your symptoms.
-You’ll have:
+Treatment for bronchiectasis aims to prevent further damage and infection in your lungs and reduce your symptoms.

-- maintenance treatments which you take regularly to reduce the number of infections you get and keep you well
+- airway clearance techniques (breathing exercises) to clear your sputum.
+Doing these regularly will reduce the number of infections you get and keep you well

-Other conditions causing your bronchiectasis will also be treated – for example problems with your immune system.
+- treatment for other conditions causing your bronchiectasis – for example problems with your immune system.

 On this page:

 - clearing your sputum

 - other treatments